APFF Islamabad Edition 2017

 - Submission of entries is regulated through international ﬁlm gateways (Film Freeway and Festhome) and adjudged through three-tier process of selection involving regional selectors and jury from APFF-core countries.

-- The selected ﬁlms of APFF-Pakistan Edition would be screened ﬁrst at the Festival on 18-19-20 September 2017 in Islamabad; second on the other festivals hosted in partner countries, third in the 30 Universities of Pakistan’s four provinces including Gilgit-Baltistan and Azad Jammu and Kashmir and fourth in several press clubs in Pakistan.
+- The selected ﬁlms of APFF-Islamabad Edition would be screened ﬁrst at the Festival on 18-19-20 September 2017 in Islamabad; second on the other festivals hosted in partner countries, third in the 30 Universities of Pakistan’s four provinces including Gilgit-Baltistan and Azad Jammu and Kashmir and fourth in several press clubs in Pakistan.

 - The ﬁnalist ﬁlms would be screened as a part of learning curriculum/case studies at the media and communication departments of universities as well as at the press clubs across Asia.